oracle/docker-images/OracleCoherence/README.md

 5. Execute the build script `buildDockerImage.sh`.

         $ cd ..
-        $ sh buildDockerImage.sh
+        $ sh buildDockerImage.sh -v 12.2.1.3.2

     or if your Docker client requires commands to be run as root you can run

-        $ sudo sh buildDockerImage.sh
+        $ sudo sh buildDockerImage.sh -v 12.2.1.3.2

-    The script will determine which installer and image it is building from the installer file that is in the working directory.
-If both the Standalone and Quick installers are present then the default will be to use the Standalone installer.
-You can specify which installer to use with a script argument.
-To run the Standalone installer use:

-        $ sh buildDockerImage.sh -s

-    Or to run the Quick installer use:

-        $ sh buildDockerImage.sh -q

-6. The resulting image file will be called oracle/coherence:${version}-${distribution}, for example if the Standalone installer is used the image will be `oracle/coherence:12.2.1.3.0-standalone`
+6. The resulting image file will be called oracle/coherence:${version}-${distribution}, for example if the Standalone installer is used the image will be `oracle/coherence:12.2.1.3.2-standalone`

-7. Since this image has also got the Coherence 12.2.1.3.2 cumulative patch using OPatch, the image should be tagged as shown below:

-        $ docker tag <12.2.1.3_IMAGE:TAG> oracle/coherence:12.2.1.3.2

 ## Documentation
 Documentation covering the different aspects of running Oracle Coherence in Docker containers is covered in the [docs](docs) section.